 There are no closing costs for these loans; you will generally pay .25% higher interest to do a zero-cost refinance loan.
 This can be a great deal if you are able to move into a lower interest rate and still save at least .25% on your refinance mortgage rate.

 Some Homeowners Hold Loans for Too Long

-Rates have gone up in the last year, but they are still historically low at 4.6% or so.
+Interest rates have gone up in the last year.
 You might think that many homeowners would be rushing to do a refinance, but there has been a drop off in refinances in the past several months as rates have gone up.
 Many people who are eligible to refinance and save money are still holding onto their current mortgage.